 After surgery, a prosthodontist can help with the restoration and rehabilitation of any oral cavity structures that were removed during surgery.
 Rehabilitation of physical changes resulting from a maxillectomy often requires a prosthesis.
 Many times when a maxillectomy is done, fluid will accumulate in the middle ear on the side of surgery.
 Surgery to the eardrum, called a myringotomy, to drain this fluid may be required.

 Very frequently, especially after craniofacial surgical resection, people will lose their sense of smell, called anosmia.
 It is important for these people to receive special coping strategies, especially around the house and work area, in case of chemical spills, smoke from a fire, and other potentially harmful situations.

-People who have received radiation therapy should avoid exposing the skin that received treatment to the sun.
+People who have received radiation therapy should protect the skin that received treatment from the sun.
 If radiation therapy included the neck, the thyroid gland should be regularly checked with blood tests.

 People who have received treatment for nasal cavity or paranasal sinus cancer may look different, feel tired, and be unable to talk or eat the way they did before treatment.
 Many people experience depression.
 The health care team can help people cope with these physical and emotional changes and connect them with support services.
 Support groups may help people cope with changes following treatment.

 You and your doctor should work together to develop a personalized follow-up care plan.
 Be sure to discuss any concerns you have about your future physical or emotional health.
 ASCO offers forms to help keep track of the cancer treatment you received and develop a survivorship care plan when treatment is completed.

 This is also a good time to talk with your doctor about who will lead your follow-up care.
 Some survivors continue to see their oncologist, while others transition back to the care of their family doctor or another health care professional.
 This decision depends on several factors, including the type and stage of cancer, side effects, health insurance rules, and your personal preferences.